Luming-L/BA/Welcome file.md

 how to calculate and how to interprete that use position weighted matrix to search

-each base occur 25% at each position calculate by sample data some base combination never occur some frequ
+each base occur 25% at each position - naive calculate by sample data some base combination never occur some frequent

 sequence logos bit scores